Walther Benser

 Walther Benser (23 October 1912 – 21 April 2002) was a photographer, photo journalist and merchant from Germany.
 He traveled as a freelance photographer with a Leica camera, gave slide lecture tours and established the stock photo agency ZEFA.
-In 1989 he gave a presentation "Sixty Years with the Leka (sic) at the Leica Historical Society of America meeting in Philadelphia.
+In 1989 he gave a presentation "Sixty Years with the Leica" at the Leica Historical Society of America meeting in Philadelphia.

 He was married to painter Ursula Benser (née Heuser), daughter of painter Werner Heuser.